-I recently moved from Southern California to Virginia.
-What you have heard about SoCal is true - it’s really 72 and sunny all year.
+- I moved from Southern California to Virginia.
+What you have heard about SoCal is true – it’s really 72 and sunny all year.
 It’s also dry, as it’s basically a desert that butts up to the Pacific.
-What you have heard about Virginia is also true - it’s hot and HUMID.
-And when I say humid I mean like 70% humidity on top of 80+ degrees.
+What you have heard about Virginia is also true – it’s hot and HUMID.
+And when I say humid I mean like 70% humidity on top of 80+ degrees, or more.

 This is yucky.
 And sticky.

 - One, know when it’s too hot to ride.
 You can start with a formula – temperature + humidity.
 For example, on a particular day it was 92 + 70, giving 162.
 Many Veterinarians warn against riding when this number is above 120, 130, 150.
 Depends on the source as much as it depends on your horse’s health and your gut instinct.

 - But you know your horse – so talk to your Veterinarian and find a number that’s a starting point, and then judge from there.
 You can always ride in the indoor, go for a trail instead, skip it altogether.

 - Loads of fresh water.
 In the summer, your horse may want to drink 20 gallons or MORE.
 (He can lose 2-4 gallons an hour through sweat when he’s working).
 Hang more than the usual number of buckets to stay on top of this, this way you are not refilling as much either.

 - Add electrolytes to his meals.
 This is in addition to his daily ration of salt – about 1-2 tablespoons a day is needed from a basic dietary standpoint.
 I feed mine with their fortified feeds, as I can’t be sure they are using their salt licks daily for the right amount.
 Electrolytes replace what’s lost from sweat.
 For more on electrolytes, read this amazing bit.